Our thinking

 Access Is Not the Same as Outcomes: Why the EUIndia FTA Will Be Won or Lost in Execution

 Trade agreements increasingly operate in an environment where tariffs are no longer the principal barrier to cross-border commerce.
-Instead, outcomes are shaped by regulatory systems, institutional capacity, and the ability of firms to manage complexity across jurisdictions.
+Instead, outcomes are shaped by regulatory systems, institutional capacity, and firms’ ability to manage complexity across jurisdictions.

 EARLY CONCEPTS AND PROVOCATIONS